Mo0nbase/nix-danbo/README.md

+#WARNING THIS IS CURRENTLY UNTESTED AND SHOULD NOT BE USED

 # NixOS Cloud Image for Kyun.host

 A production-ready NixOS qcow2 cloud image builder for [kyun.host](https://kyun.host) VPS hosting with full cloud-init support.